Self-discipline and motivation is hard sometimes.

 Looking at how my 2-year-old son is developing and how curious he is about the things that I've long accepted as a given, inspires me to keep an open mind.
 Always.
 Instead of being so darn opinionated, stubborn or set in my ways, he inspires me to want to experiment and try new things (without historical prejudice).

 The point I'm making here is that no one should ever have an excuse for not having the inspiration to improve.
-There's bucketloads of inspirations around us and most of the times, you don't even need to read a 300-page book.
+There are bucketloads of inspirations around us and most of the times, you don't even need to read a 300-page book.

 I also think this is testament to the fact that we are the average of the people that surround us.
 Surround yourself with great people and the inspiration will be automatic.